Avoid Fair Housing Pitfalls as a Texas Landlord

 Advertising: describe the property, not the “perfect tenant”

-A safe rule of thumb: talk about the home’s features and objective leasing terms—not the type of person you want living there.
+Fair Housing problems often start in the listing.
+Therefore, fair housing rental advertising should focus on the home’s features and objective leasing terms, not the type of person you want living there.

 Safer ways to market a rental